About Tyson Foods

 We are committed to responsible corporate governance, which promotes the long-term interests of shareholders, strengthens the Board of Directors and management accountability, and helps build public trust in our company.
 We believe maintaining qualified, independent directors with diverse experiences and backgrounds on our Board is an integral part of effective governance.

-In fiscal 2015, our Board of Directors consisted of nine members, seven of whom were independent.
+At the end of fiscal 2016, our Board of Directors consisted of nine members, seven of whom were independent.
 Of the nine members serving on the board, there were two women and one minority.
 Additionally, the Board has appointed one of the independent directors as the non-management lead director.

 Learn more about our corporate governance measures, including our Code of Conduct and Corporate Governance Principles.

-With the acquisition of The Hillshire Brands Company in August 2014, we added to our growing list of top-selling brands in advantaged categories.
-Our "Core 9" categories include the No. 1 brands in breakfast sausage; fresh chicken; frozen, fully-cooked chicken; frozen protein breakfast; smoked sausage; hot dogs; corndogs; and super premium sausage and the No. 2 brand in branded lunchmeat.
+With the acquisition of The Hillshire Brands Company in 2014, we added to our growing list of top-selling brands in advantaged categories.
+Our "Core 9" categories include the No. 1 brands in frozen prepared chicken, hot dogs, branded stacked bacon, frozen breakfast sandwiches, breakfast sausage, smoked sausage, corn dogs, and super premium sausage and the No. 2 brand in branded lunchmeat.

 The depth and breadth of our product portfolio can reach consumers at all meal occasions, at home, and away from home.
 With an eye to the future, while never forgetting where we came from, our future is bright.
 And expectations have never been higher at Tyson Foods.